 Shelley Gilbert is the Award-Winning Author and Award-Winning Artist of six Fiction and Nonfiction Books for Adults, Young Adults and Kids (Amazon).
 Her first novel, a memoir, Swimming Naked with Jellyfish, 2008, won 2 Eric Hoffer-Montaigne Medal Awards in an international competition: For Thought Provoking Books and For Excellence in Independent Publishing.
-Her other books include Islands, a series of 3 coloring and poem books for Adults and Kids, a Young Adult fiction book and a spiritual memoir.
+Her other books include Islands, a series of 3 coloring/poem books for Adults, Teens and Kids, a Young Adult fiction book and a spiritual memoir.

-Currently, Ms. Gilbert is publishing her 7th book, Gogo Newgirl and Permanent Peace, an Adult Novel.
+Currently, Ms. Gilbert is publishing her 7th book, Gogo Newgirl and Permanent Peace, a Sci-Fi Fantasy Thriller.
 The story, set 250 years from today, is about a 12-year-old girl who leads the Earth to permanent peace.
 Anger over her mother's brutal killing in 2265 unleashes a young girl's fierce passion to save Earth from violent extinction and lead it to permanent peace.
-Expected release date: January 2018.
+Expected release date: March 2018.

 The author teaches Memoir Writing Workshop—The Original 3-Step Vignette Method, a method she created which enabled her to write 2 memoirs: Swimming Naked with Jellyfish and her spiritual memoir, God Is Real, My Spiritual Journey to God and Eternity.
 She offers the Online Memoir Writing Course on her website.
 She will be teaching her workshop it at Ocean County College-Continuing Education, Toms River, New Jersey starting March 1, 2018 for 9 Thursday nights 7:00-8:30pm.
 Sign up at www.ocean.edu or Call 732-255-0404 x2072 or Email firstname.lastname@example.org